vassilux/toasterlovin.com/source/_posts/2012-08-18-are-the-fixtures-valid.markdown

 ---
 layout: post
-title: "Testing Rails Fixtures"
+title: "Are the fixtures valid?"
 date: 2012-08-18 16:29
 comments: true
 categories: Rails Testing
 ---

-A common pattern in my Rails unit tests is to start with a valid instance of a model, make a change to the attribute I'm testing, then assert that the model instance is no longer valid.
+A common pattern in my Ruby on Rails unit tests is to start with a valid instance of a model, make a change to the attribute I'm testing, then assert that the model instance is no longer valid.

 ``` ruby
 test "weight is required" do